 Smart Study Series: Microbiology by Ankit Gupta & Prafulla Songara published by Elsevier Health Sciences

 This includes subjects like Dermatology, Psychiatry, ENT, Ophthalmology, Radiology, Radiotherapy, Nuclear Medicine Orthopaedics & Anaesthesia.
 These subjects do not have any separate book and come in a combined book with different subjects according to the publication house.
-So I am giving few books names, some of which have already been mentioned in above list.
+So I am giving a few books names, some of which have already been mentioned in the above list.